Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 ~~~~~
 where *b* is the name of  the batten curve object

-#### Limitations

 Free sliding is  generally more aesthetically pleasing than constrained sliding.
-However, the computation  can fail with values such as angles greater than p/2, because in this case, the  length is theoretically infinite.
+However, the computation  can fail with values such as angles greater than *p/2* because in this case the length is theoretically infinite.

 In other cases, when  sliding is imposed and the sliding factor is too large, the batten can  collapse.

-#### Computation Time

 The constructor parameters, *Tolerance* and *NbIterations*, control how precise the computation is,  and how long it will take.

-@subsubsection occt_modalg_2_11_2 Surfaces from Boundary Curves
+@subsubsection occt_modalg_2_5_2 Ruled Surfaces

-The *GeomFill* package  provides the following services for creating surfaces from boundary curves:
+A ruled surface is built by ruling a line along the length of two curves.

 #### Creation of Bezier surfaces

-The class *BezierCurves* allows producing a Bezier surface from contiguous Bezier curves.
+The class *GeomFill_BezierCurves* allows producing a Bezier surface from contiguous Bezier curves.
 Note  that problems may occur with rational Bezier Curves.

 #### Creation of BSpline surfaces

-The class *BSplineCurves* allows producing a BSpline surface from contiguous BSpline curves.
+The class *GeomFill_BSplineCurves* allows producing a BSpline surface from contiguous BSpline curves.
 Note that problems may occur with rational BSplines.

-#### Creation of a Pipe
+@subsubsection occt_modalg_2_5_2 Pipe Surfaces

-The class *Pipe* allows producing a pipe by sweeping a curve (the section) along another curve  (the path).
+The class *GeomFill_Pipe* allows producing a pipe by sweeping a curve (the section) along another curve  (the path).
 The result is a BSpline surface.

+The following types of construction are available:
+  * pipes with a circular section of constant radius,
+  * pipes with a constant section,
+  * pipes with a section evolving between two given curves.

-#### Filling a contour
+@subsubsection occt_modalg_2_5_3 Filling a contour

+It is often convenient to create a surface from two or more curves which will form the boundaries that define the new surface.
-The class *GeomFill_ConstrainedFilling* allows filling a contour defined by two, three or four curves as well  as by tangency constraints.
+This is done by the class *GeomFill_ConstrainedFilling*, which allows filling a contour defined by two, three or four curves as well  as by tangency constraints.
 The resulting surface is a BSpline.

+A case in point is the intersection of two fillets at a corner.
+If the radius of the fillet on one edge is different from that of the fillet on another, it becomes impossible to sew together all the edges of the resulting surfaces.
+This leaves a gap in the overall surface of the object which you are constructing.

+@figure{/technical_overview/images/modeling_algos_image059.png,"Intersecting filleted edges with differing radiuses"}

+These algorithms allow you to fill this gap from two, three or four curves.
+This can be done with or without constraints, and the resulting surface will be either a Bezier or a BSpline surface in one of a range of filling styles.

 #### Creation of a Boundary